 After selecting a candidate, the hiring official shall make their vita available to the university community.

-Section V above (Guidelines for Hiring Academic Administrators) does not apply to the positions noted in Section VI.

 Implementation and Follow-Up

 Unless expressly renewed or modified by the Senate in writing and signed by the University President, the policy shall automatically expire ten years after the effective date of the policy.